fabltd/Apigee-labs/1-Installing Apigree and introduction to the Legacy/instructions/en.md

 4. To set up the certificates, execute the following code to run the certs helper.

     ```bash
-    ./student-scripts/certs.sh
+    ./Apigee-utils/student-scripts/certs.sh
     ```

     <ql-infobox>
-    Be careful not to miss the ./ before certs.sh
+    Be careful not to miss the ./ before Apigee-utils/
     </ql-infobox>

 5. To verify that the helper created a directory called mTLS that contains the certificates, execute the following command.